 Chloramphenicol, erythromycins, sulfonamides or tetracyclines may interfere with the bactericidal effects of penicillins.
 This has been demonstrated in vitro; however, the clinical significance of this interaction is not well documented.
 Probenecid:

-Probenecid may decrease renal tubular secretion of amoxicillin resulting in increased blood levels and/or amoxicillin toxicity.

-Drug/Laboratory Test Interactions:

-After treatment with amoxicillin, a false-positive reaction for glucose in the urine may occur with copper sulphate tests (Benedict's solution, Fehling's solution, or Clinitest tablets) but not with enzyme based tests, such as Clinistix and Tes-Tape.
+Probenecid may decrease the renal tubular secretion of amoxicillin resulting in increased blood levels and/or amoxicillin toxicity.
+Drug/Laboratory Test Interactions: After treatment with amoxicillin, a false-positive reaction for glucose in the urine may occur with copper sulphate tests (Benedict's solution, Fehling's solution, or Clinitest tablets) but not with enzyme based tests, such as Clinistix and Test-Tape.

-Allopurinol

 Concurrent administration of allopurinol during treatment with amoxicillin can increase the likelihood of allergic skin reactions.

-Methotrexate

-Interaction between amoxicillin and methotrexate leading to methotrexate toxicity has been reported.
-Serum methotrexate levels should be closely monitored in patients who receive amoxicillin and methotrexate simultaneously.
-Amoxicillin decreases the renal clearance of methotrexate, probably by competition at the common tubular secretion system.

-Anticoagulants

-In the literature there are rare cases of increased international normalised ratio in patients maintained on acenocoumarol or warfarin and prescribed a course of amoxicillin.
-If co-administration is necessary, the prothrombin time or international normalised ratio should be carefully monitored with the addition or withdrawal of amoxicillin.

-4.6 Fertility, pregnancy and lactation

-Pregnancy

-The product should not be used during pregnancy unless considered essential by the physician.
+Concurrent use of penicillins (including amoxicillin) with methotrexate, can reduce the clearance of methotrexate from the body.
+4.6 Fertility, pregnancy and lactation Pregnancy The product should not be used during pregnancy unless considered essential by the physician.
 Animal studies with amoxicillin have shown no teratogenic effects.
 The product has been in extensive clinical use since 1972 and its suitability in human pregnancy has been well documented in clinical studies.
 Amoxicillin may be used in pregnancy when the potential benefits outweigh the potential risks associated with treatment.

-Breast-feeding

-Amoxicillin may be administered during the period of lactation.
-With the exception of the risk of sensitisation and of central nervous system toxicity (due to prematurity of the blood-brain barrier) associated with the excretion of trace quantities of amoxicillin in breast milk, there are no known detrimental effects for the infant.

-4.7 Effects on ability to drive and use machines

-Amoxicillin has no or negligible influence on the ability to drive or use machines.
-4.8 Undesirable effects

-Evaluation of undesirable effects is based on the following frequency information: very common (> 1/10); common(1/100 to <1/10); uncommon (1/1,000 to <1/100); rare (1/10,000 to <1/1,000); very rare (<1/10,000); not known (frequency cannot be estimated from available data).

-The majority of side effects listed below are not unique to amoxicillin and may occur when using other penicillins.

-Unless otherwise stated, the frequency of adverse events (AEs) has been derived from more than 30 years of post-marketing reports.

-Blood and lymphatic system disorders:

-Very rare: Reversible leucopenia (including severe neutropenia or agranulocytosis), reversible thrombocytopenia and haemolytic anaemia.

-Prolongation of bleeding time and prothrombin time. (see section 4.4 Special warnings and precautions for use).

-Immune System disorders:

-Very rare: As with other antibiotics, severe allergic reactions including angioneurotic oedema, anaphylaxis (see Warnings and Precaution), serum sickness and hypersensitivity vasculitis.

-If a hypersensitivity reaction is reported, the treatment must be discontinued.
-(See also Skin and subcutaneous tissue disorders)

-Nervous system disorders:

-Very rare: Hyperkinesia, dizziness and convulsions.
+Breast-feeding Amoxicillin may be administered during the period of lactation.
+With the exception of the risk of sensitisation and of central nervous system toxicity (due to prematurity of the bloodbrain barrier) associated with the excretion of trace quantities of amoxicillin in breast milk, there are no known detrimental effects for the infant.
+4.7 Effects on ability to drive and use machines Amoxicillin has no or negligible influence on the ability to drive or use machines.
+4.8 Undesirable effects Evaluation of undesirable effects is based on the following frequency information: very common (> 1/10); common (1/100 to <1/10); uncommon (1/1,000 to <1/100); rare (1/10,000 to <1/1,000); very rare (<1/10,000); not known (frequency cannot be estimated from available data).
+The majority of side effects listed below are not unique to amoxicillin and may occur when using other penicillin's.
+Unless otherwise stated, the frequency of adverse events (AE's) has been derived from more than 30 years of post-marketing reports.
+Blood and lymphatic system disorders: Very rare: Reversible leucopoenia (including severe neutropenia or agranulocytosis), reversible thrombocytopenia and haemolytic anaemia.
+Prolongation of bleeding time and prothrombin time (See Section 4.4 Special warnings and precautions for use) Immune System disorders: Very rare: As with other antibiotics, severe allergic reactions including angioneurotic oedema, anaphylaxis (see Warnings and Precautions) serum sickness and hypersensitivity vasculitis.
+If hypersensitivity reaction is reported, the treatment should be discontinued.
+(See also Skin and subcutaneous tissue disorders) Nervous system disorders: Very rare: Hyperkinesia, dizziness and convulsions.
 Convulsions may occur in patients with impaired renal function or in those receiving high doses.
 Aseptic meningitis.

-Infections and Infestations:

-Very rare: Mucocutaneous candidiasis

-Gastrointestinal disorders:

-Common: Diarrhoea and nausea

-Uncommon: Vomiting,

-Very rare: Antibiotic associated colitis (including pseudomembranous colitis and haemorrhagic colitis)

-Black hairy tongue.
+Infections and Infestations: Very rare: Mucocutaneous candidiasis Gastrointestinal disorders: Common: Diarrhoea and nausea Uncommon: Vomiting, Very rare: Antibiotic associated colitis (including pseudomembranous colitis and haemorrhagic colitis) Black hairy tongue.

 Superficial tooth discolouration has been reported in children.
 Good oral hygiene may help to prevent tooth discolouration as it can usually be removed by brushing (for suspension and chewable tablet formulations only).

 Hepato-biliary disorders:

 Very rare: Hepatitis and cholestatic jaundice.
 A moderate rise in AST and/or ALT.

 The significance of a rise in AST and/or ALT is unclear.

 Skin and subcutaneous tissue disorders

-Common: Skin rash.
+\Common: Skin rash,

-Uncommon: Urticaria and pruritus.
+\Uncommon: Urticaria and pruritus.